Trauma Treatment

 Healing isn't about erasing the past; it’s about reclaiming your ability to live fully in the present.

-More Healing--After therapy you may begin to:
+More Healing--After therapy you may:

-- experience emotions safely
+• Allow yourself to experience emotions safely

-- receive comfort in grounding practices
+• Allow yourself to receive comfort through grounding practices

-- Confident, kind, clear boundary setting
+• Build confidence with kind, clear boundary setting

-- Explore healthy intimacy, vulnerability and sexuality
+• Explore healthy intimacy, vulnerability, and sexuality

-- Feeling more positively connected to your body
+• Feel more positively connected to your body

-- Learn more about your nervous system and how the pain of your experience was trapped in your body
+• Learn more about your nervous system and how experiences may be held in the body

-- Sleep better or feel more rested
+• Sleep better and feel more rested

 Trauma Treatment Modalities